 The complex refurbishment scheme of repairs, coatings and a new deck to Bridge 6 began in summer 2018.
-Due to a lack of fatigue strength in the bottom flange over 50,000 strengthening components are required, each with their individual quality record.
-This includes: 750 weld dressings, 2500 strengthening plates, 48000 bolts and 1000 paint sections.
+Due to a lack of fatigue strength in the bottom flange, over 50,000 strengthening components were required, each with their individual quality record.
+This included: 750 weld dressings, 2500 strengthening plates, 48000 bolts and 1000 paint sections.

 Closing the motorway during the daytime is hugely disruptive so the team used an innovative method, developed on the M25 QE2 Bridge, which enabled the work to be undertaken with just night-time lane closures.

-Infrastructure projects are amongst the most complex and time critical in construction We are a leading supplier of design solutions and cranes in infrastructure for governments and private-sector clients.
+Infrastructure projects are amongst the most complex and time critical in construction.
+At Ainscough Crane Hire, we are a leading supplier of design solutions and cranes in infrastructure for governments and private-sector clients.

 Our learning culture and engagement is all about sharing the experiences and benefits of innovation with our partners.
-Working on full contract lift with 55 tonne Liebherr, Hiab transport and heavy haulage transport solutions.
+Working on full contract lift with 55 tonne all terrain Liebherr crane, Hiab transport and heavy haulage transport solutions.
 These examples serve to show how we always aim to apply innovative transport solutions and methods to deliver greater value and improve the experience, both for our customers and asset users.

 Clients need to know they are working with a partner who will protect their reputation through flawless delivery to often-immovable deadlines.
 We understand the multiple functions these facilities have to serve and we apply our in-depth knowledge of complex infrastructure projects to maximise return on the clients’ investments.